bryant1410/reified/README.md

 ```
 Before the event is emitted, the reified value is attached to the structure, such that it's possible to fully modify it just prior to it's finally returned.
 This allows arbitrary modification.
 The TTF example also uses it currently as a kind of jury rigged way to handle pointers/indirection, by forcibly reifying related but separate-in-memory values.

 The other event exposed is `<Data>.on('construct')`.
 This allows a similar connection of values where reified's api is lacking, like dynamically sized arrays based on a value read from memory.
-Ultimately a better API will be provided but some of these problems, but itshows there's real potential value in having these taps.
+Ultimately a better API will be provided to solve some of these problems.However, it shows there's real potential value in having these the option to tap in.

 The emitter is attached on the primordial `Data` itself which allows the following: